The secret to the ultimate question of life, the universe, and everything related to completing your outdoor wedding shopping list – the number 42!

 6. Wedding Umbrellas

 The very thought of rain on your perfectly planned wedding day could seem like a disaster.
 Instead of having a bridezilla meltdown, be prepared with super cute wedding umbrellas.
+We did a roundup post of some of the Best Wedding Umbrellas.

 7. Rain Boots